ashiksaleeth/SUDOKU/README.md

 This was written based on a previous trial in .XLS
 It is far from being perfect.
 Rather a challenge for
-improvment in all directions (code, interface, ...)
+improvement in all directions (code, interface, ...)
 So anyone feel invited to make it better.

 USER>d ^SUDOKU